devilkun/ext-collections/README.md

 ### 2.1 Installation

-Like other PHP extensions, ext-collections can be built with a few commands:
+Like other PHP extensions, ext-collections can be built and installed with a few commands:

 ```bash
 phpize